 Of course, you can always try a cup of Japanese matcha green tea instead, though the l-theanine levels you would receive will be markedly lower and you would also get caffeine, which is wake-promoting.
 Thus, tea may be less valuable for lucid dreaming, at least for those people for whom caffeine prevents sleep…

 But for use during the day, there are not many drinks as healthy as a cup of tea.

-You’re welcome to share any experiences and thoughts about l-theanine by contacting me or leaving a public comment below.
+You’re welcome to share any experiences and thoughts about l-theanine by contacting me.
 I’m also available to answer any questions regarding sleep, dreams, and other altered states of consciousness.